-The role of the split in reducing EMI resulting from conducting loops in a chassis is not the focus of this study, but rather is discussed for completeness, because it is often indicated as the underlying reasoning for using a split groundplane for EMI control.
+The role of the split in reducing EMI resulting from conducting loops in a chassis is not the focus of this study, but rather is discussed for completeness.
 The focus of this study is the role of the groundplane split in EMI from radiating I/O lines.
-In particular, the series impedance of the split for the common-mode path is investigated.
-Figure 2 suggests another way that noise coupled to an I/O line may result in radiation.
+Figure 2 shows one way that noise coupled to an I/O line may result in radiation.
 Noise may be coupled to the line several ways, including capacitive, or inductive coupling.
-Noise may also result from a line being connected through a low impedance to a noisy power-bus when the signal line is driven high or low.
+Noise may result from a line being connected through a low impedance to a noisy power-bus when the signal line is driven high or low.
 If the line is decoupled to the reference plane of the PCB, the noise currents should be shunted to the reference and not radiate.
-Unfortunately, decoupling capacitors are not very useful beyond a few hundred megahertz [4].
+Unfortunately, decoupling capacitors are not very useful beyond a few hundred megahertz [5].
 The series inductance resulting from mechanically placing the capacitor typically dominates the element's behavior after several hundred megahertz.
 Therefore noise can be conducted to and radiated from an EMI antenna composed of the I/O line and the chassis.
 A split is often introduced in the groundplane near the connector plate.
+The PCB groundplane region isolated from the signal ground is called the "chassis-island".
+I/O lines are then decoupled (or filtered) to both the signal return on the PCB, and the chassis-island.
+In this fashion, noise incident on the I/O line is shunted back to the chassis and does not interfere with the system, providing that the noise bandwidth is within the effective range of the decoupling capacitor.